 In order to market and sell QINLOCK, or any future products, if approved, in Europe and many other jurisdictions, we or our partners must obtain separate marketing approvals in applicable foreign jurisdictions and comply with numerous and varying regulatory requirements.
-In October 2020, a marketing authorisation application (EU MAA) was accepted for review by the EMA for QINLOCK in fourth-line GIST and we are planning for a potential approval in the second half of 2021.
-In March 2021, our partner, Zai, obtained regulatory approval to market QINLOCK in the PRC and Hong Kong.
+In October 2020, a marketing authorisation application (EU MAA) was accepted for review by the EMA for QINLOCK in fourth-line GIST.
+In September 2021, the CHMP adopted a positive opinion recommending the approval of QINLOCK for the treatment of adult patients with GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
+The CHMP opinion is now being reviewed by the EC and we are planning for a potential approval in the fourth quarter of 2021.
+In October 2021, we also announced that the Swissmedic granted approval for QINLOCK for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
+Our partner, Zai, obtained regulatory approval to market QINLOCK in the PRC and Hong Kong in March 2021 and Taiwan in September 2021.
 The approval procedure varies among countries and can involve additional testing as well as additional information and filings.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the U.S. generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the U.S., it is required that the product be approved for reimbursement before the product can be approved for sale in that country.
 We may not (and/or our partners, as applicable, may not) obtain approvals from regulatory authorities outside the U.S. on a timely basis, if at all, or may not be successful in seeking and obtaining favorable local reimbursement and pricing approvals, particularly in light of the impact of COVID-19 on the global economy.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
-We, or our partners, may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any market outside the U.S., Canada, Australia, the PRC, and Hong Kong.
+Approval by regulatory authorities in other countries or jurisdiction